Functional classification of metabolic networks: Introduction

-where $c$ is a vector of concentrations and $v$ is a vector of fluxes.
-Each $v_i$ corresponds to the net rate of change in concentrations of the chemical species involved in process $i$.
-Each $v_i$ is a sum of directed fluxes: $v_i = v_i^{(+)} - v_i^{(-)}$ where directed fluxes are proportional to the probability of an encounter between reactants (or products) \cite{Polettini2014}.
-If the mathematical forms of these fluxes are known, the concentrations of chemicals in the network are readily obtained \cite{Bi2023}.
-Without loss of generality, we will assume that all fluxes are reversible.
-Specifically, processes proceed in the forward direction if $ v_i^{(+)} > v_i^{(-)}$, while for $ v_i^{(+)} < v_i^{(-)}$ the process is reversed.
 The graph representation of chemical reaction networks makes distance metrics on graphs attractive choices.
-However, not all graph distance metrics are suitable for directed graphs with hyperedges; applications of these metrics typically ignore directionality or stoichiometry \cite{Tantardini2019,Wills2020}.
-Other existing metrics opt for computational tractability, such as reducing the scope to comparisons of the presence/absence of metabolic processes \cite{Mazumdar2013, Bauer2015} or feature vectors of topological measures derived from a graph-theoretic approach \cite{Machicao2018,Wong2023}.
-We avoid these information losses by leveraging advances in parallel computing and numerical linear algebra to make calculations of stoichiometric nullspaces tractable for large datasets \cite{Bezanson2017, Reuther2018}.
+However, not all graph distance metrics are suitable for directed graphs with hyperedges; applications of these metrics typically ignore directionality or stoichiometry~\cite{Tantardini2019, Wills2020}.
+Other metrics opt for computational tractability, such as reducing the scope to comparisons of the presence/absence of metabolic processes~\cite{Mazumdar2013, Bauer2015} or feature vectors of topological measures derived from a graph-theoretic approach~\cite{Machicao2018,Wong2023}.
+Flux-based metrics~\cite{Ebenhoh2009, Beguerisse2018, Ramon2023} are an alternative approach for comparing chemical reaction networks, yet these require system-specific optimization criterion to calculate.
+For metabolic modeling, this typically involves maximizing flux through a biomass or synthetic biochemical process.
+In imposing this constraint, the richer mathematical structure of the underlying flux space is ignored.
+We avoid these information losses by leveraging advances in parallel computing and numerical linear algebra to make calculations of stoichiometric nullspaces tractable for large datasets~\cite{Bezanson2017, Reuther2018}.
 At this point, one may ask why focus on nullspaces of stoichiometric matrices?